 - Psychology- Research shows that certain tactics, such as the use of cognitive dissonance in marketing content, increases click rates.

 The loss aversion theory states that customers prefer avoiding losses to acquiring gains.
-Choxi does a good job of using loss aversion in its automated emails by urging customers to use their $10 credit within 48 hours.
+Choxi does a good job of using loss aversion in its triggered emails by urging customers to use their $10 credit within 48 hours.

 Reciprocity—the idea of feeling compelled to repay someone for doing something nice for you—also comes into play.
 It’s the psychology behind the free return address stickers—also known as “front-end premiums”—that animal rescue organizations send out.
 They’re hoping that most people would feel guilty getting something for nothing and eventually send in a donation.